 Graduate courses in a number of other programs concerned with theory and criticism may also be approved, with the permission of the Director and Graduate Studies Committee (GSC).
 Students may take up to two such half courses, provided that they are relevant to the program of study.
 Students should submit a formal request, including the course syllabus, outlining how the course is relevant to their research at the Theory Centre.
 Requests should be submitted no later than the start of term (September 1/January 1/May 1).
-In order to ensure a place in the course, students must also submit an External Course Request form.
+In order to ensure a place in the course, students must also submit a Course Outside Home Program form.

 In very exceptional circumstances, students may fulfill one of their six course requirements by taking a Directed Reading course.
 Students should, however, be aware that instructors receive no credit for teaching reading courses and may therefore be unwilling to offer them.
 Reading courses are given on a Pass/Fail basis, must meet for the same number of hours as a regular course, cannot be specifically oriented to the student's thesis, and will not be approved if there is a regular course that covers approximately the same material.
 Requests for reading courses, including syllabus, marking scheme, and letter of consent from the instructor, must be submitted no later than six weeks before the start of the term in which the course is to be taken.
 Please consult the Director for further details.